WeeLonelySoul/Felix-The-resource-daemon/Older_versions/gen2/README.md

-This is the directory for Felix gen2
+This is the directory for Felix generation 2 (gen2)